 Large, dense colonies develop along the lengths of the shoots from these migrants in summer and it is these that are damaging.
 The colonies have a strong distinctive smell.

 Fruits in the vicinity of and below colonies become heavily contaminated with honeydew which becomes blackened by sooty mould and cast aphid skins.
 The colonies are usually attended by black ants.

 The severity of infestation by green apple aphid should be determined in each orchard when pest assessments are done from late June to the end of August.
 Application of an insecticide to control green apple aphid should be considered if more than 10% of shoots have infestations causing leaf curling.

-Many insecticides are approved for control of aphids on apple but if aphids are the only pests that need to be controlled, pirimicarb (Aphox etc.) or flonicamid (Mainman) are the preferred choices in conventional orchards as they are selective and partially systemic.
+Many insecticides are approved for control of aphids on apple but if aphids are the only pests that need to be controlled, flonicamid (Mainman) is the preferred choice in conventional orchards as it is selective and partially systemic.

 - The neonicotinoids acetamiprid (Gazelle) and thiacloprid (Calypso) are also highly effective.
-They will also control various other pests such as mussel scale and woolly aphid, Thiacloprid (Calypso) is considered to have some activity against codling moth.
+They will also control various other pests such as mussel scale.
+Thiacloprid (Calypso) is considered to have some activity against codling moth.
 However, possible side effects on natural enemies including earwigs should be considered.

 - Use of synthetic pyrethroids, which are harmful to natural enemies, should be avoided.